Pom Poko

 is a 1994 Japanese animated fantasy film written and directed by Isao Takahata, animated by Studio Ghibli for Tokuma Shoten, Nippon Television Network and Hakuhodo, and distributed by Toho.

+The film centers around a colony of Japanese raccoon dogs living in the outskirts of Tokyo as they work to combat the growing deforestation of their home.
+Takahata's third film for Ghibli, Pom Poko was released on July 16, 1994, to critical and commercial success.
+The film was Japan's submission to the 67th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
+Studio Ghibli began experimenting with computer-generated imagery during the film's production.

+Background

-An environmental allegory, the story features tanuki, or Japanese raccoon dogs (incorrectly referred to as "raccoons" in the English dialog).
-In Japanese folklore, tanuki are considered to be magical creatures, capable of shape-shifting into people or other objects.
-They are a highly sociable, mischievous species, too fun-loving and fond of tasty treats to be a real threat – unlike kitsune (foxes) and other shape-shifters.
+The story features tanuki, or Japanese raccoon dogs (incorrectly referred to as "raccoons" in the English dialog).
+In Japanese folklore, tanuki are considered to be bake-danuki (化け狸), magical creatures capable of shapeshifting into people or other objects.
+They are a highly sociable, mischievous species, too fun-loving and fond of tasty treats to be a real threat — unlike kitsune (fox spirits) and other bake-danuki shapeshifters.

 The phrase "Pom Poko" in the title refers to the sound of tanuki drumming their bellies, from a 1919 poem by Ujō Noguchi which became a popular children's song when it was set to music in 1925.

-Prominent scrotums are an integral part of tanuki folklore, and they are shown and referred to throughout the film, and also used frequently in their shape-shifting.
-This remains unchanged in the DVD release, though the English dub (but not the subtitles) refers to them as "raccoon pouches".
+Shigeru Sugiura, Hisashi Inoue and Shigeru Mizuki were credited as additional crews, as designs of tanuki and various yokai and parts of the plot were based on their works.
+A character based on Mizuki also appeared as the commentator in the film.